maxshuty/maxshuty/README.md

 - Want to know how I added this README to my GitHub profile or how I added the animation to my profile?
 Search no more, here are all of my biggest secrets!

 ## Want to add a README like this one to your profile page?
 - It's super simple.
 All you need to do is create a new repository and name it identical to your GitHub username.
 Then click the "Add README.md" button.
-Now you can edit the README directly in your browser.
-Alternatively you can clone the repo and edit it in your favorite IDE.
+Now you can edit the README directly in your browser or you can clone the repo and edit it in your favorite IDE.

 ## Want to know how I did the .gif (jiff) animation on my profile?
 - Here is a fiddle I threw together https://codepen.io/maxshuty/pen/NWpWGpj.
 I combined two other fiddles from some awesome developers to create the animation.
 Then I used a screen capture tool to convert it to a .gif (pronounced jiff, but we can fight about that later).
 Finally I uploaded the file to my `maxshuty/maxshuty` repo where this README resides.
 The implementation is as simple as ![Alt message](url-to-gif.gif)